acm-uic/student-task-manager-sig-mobile-dev/README.md

     - I cannot guarantee no deadlines, but you can be sure you will know well in advance if something needs to get done
     - Work that's flexible to your schedule is a top priority

-- Competitiveness
-    - Challenge ourselves and others in the team and work to get the best experience and skills
-    - By no means will we fight amongst ourselves, but the idea is to push each other to greater heights

 - Mentorship
     - We are very lucky to have a lot of seniors in our group, and they have a lot of wisdom
     - A lot of us are just starting app development, so don't hesitate to reach out to your lead or a senior when in trouble
     - If Stack Overflow fails, we're here

-- Joy
-    - Of course, there has to be a reward when we work hard
-    - Progress is a obvious one, but there's also friendships and mentorships
-    - This club is about growing, and even if it is painful at times, growing is joy

 ## Preview of Our Development Process